-This morning board a boat for Puerto Barrios (40mn sailing) and then continue on to the ruins of Quirigua .
-Visit the archaeological site in the valley of Motagua .
+This morning board a boat for Puerto Barrios (40 minute sail) and then continue on to the ruins of Quirigua, an archaeological site in the valley of Motagua.
 Quirigua was an important and respected city during the Mayan Classic period (200 – 900 AD).
-The site is particularly famous for the beauty of its steles, the highest reaching 10.70 meters high for 65 tons.
+The site is particularly famous for the beauty of its steles, the highest reaching 10.70 meters high and 65 tons!

-After, travel to Copán in Honduras (approximate journey of 3 hours) where you will spend the night.
+After, travel to Copán, Honduras (approximately 3 hours) where you’ll spend the night.
 Option included: private boat from Livingston to Puerto Barrios.
 Overnight stay at the hotel Terramaya boutique.

 Day 15 : Copan

-In the morning, discover the archaeological site of Copán in Honduras, close to the border with Guatemala.
-The city enjoyed an important cultural and scientific influence at its peak in the 7th century.
-Its baroque style, its sculptures and its finely ornamented stelae make it one of the most spectacular Mayan cities.
-You will also enjoy a bird watching on the site.
+In the morning, discover the archaeological site of Copán, close to the border with Guatemala.
+The city was an important cultural and scientific influence at its peak in the 7th century.
+IIt’s baroque style, sculptures and finely ornamented steles make it one of the most spectacular Mayan cities.
+You may also enjoy bird watching on site.